Unleash/unleash-client-ruby/README.md

 ## Releasing

-To release a new version of the gem, follow these steps:
+To release a new version, follow these steps:

 1. Update version number:
      - Increment the version number in the `./lib/unleash/version.rb` file according to [Semantic Versioning](https://semver.org/spec/v2.0.0.html) guidelines.